High Evolutionary: Fictional character biography

-During the Annihilation: Conquest event, the High Evolutionary reappeared in Kree space, working on restructuring the Kree genome in a fortress inside a star.
-Adam Warlock brought Quasar and Moondragon to him after being overwhelmed by Phalanx warriors, who quickly invaded the High Evolutionary's vessel.
-Once Ultron was revealed to be the leader of the Phalanx militia, the High Evolutionary detonated the star, vaporizing his ship, Ultron, and the invading Phalanx warriors.
-He subsequently was captured by the Phalanx and forced to transfer the essence of Ultron into the body of Warlock, apparently killing him.
-However, the High Evolutionary was aware that Warlock's consciousness had survived and implied that Warlock would "lead the way" for the new Guardians of the Galaxy.
+During the Annihilation: Conquest storyline, the High Evolutionary reappears in Kree space, working on restructuring the Kree genome in a fortress inside a star.
+Adam Warlock brings Quasar and Moondragon to him after being overwhelmed by Phalanx warriors, who quickly invade the High Evolutionary's vessel.
+After learning that Ultron is leading the Phalanx militia, the High Evolutionary detonates the star, vaporizing his ship, Ultron, and the invading Phalanx warriors.
+The High Evolutionary is captured by the Phalanx and forced to transfer the essence of Ultron into Warlock's body, apparently killing him.
+However, the High Evolutionary is aware that Warlock's consciousness has survived and implies that Warlock will "lead the way" for the new Guardians of the Galaxy.

-The High Evolutionary later works with Magneto and Blob to determine why so many mutants were depowered on M-Day.
-He developed a suit for the depowered Magneto that replicated his original powers, and Magneto led an attack on San Francisco as a distraction so that the High Evolutionary could gain a currently unknown object from inside of the Dreaming Celestial Tiamut.
-After extensively examining Tiamut, the High Evolutionary subjected Magneto to an extremely dangerous technological procedure in an attempt to restore his power and was a success.
+The High Evolutionary works with Magneto and Blob to determine why so many mutants were depowered on M-Day.
+He develops a suit for the depowered Magneto that replicates his original powers, and Magneto leads an attack on San Francisco as a distraction so that the High Evolutionary could gain a currently unknown object from inside of the Dreaming Celestial Tiamut.
+After extensively examining Tiamut, the High Evolutionary subjects Magneto to a dangerous procedure that successfully restores his powers.

-High Evolutionary had a part in turning an ordinary zoo hippopotamus into the Hippo.

-Although not inhabiting Mt.
-Wundagore at the time, the High Evolutionary still maintained a garrison there where Chthon re-emerged and slaughtered many of the remaining New Men.

-Doctor Doom and Mister Fantastic later had the Future Foundation members gather the other geniuses to attend a symposium on how to defeat the "Council of Reeds" (alternate versions of Mister Fantastic who were trapped in this universe by Valeria a while back, possessing Reed's intellect while lacking his conscience).
-High Evolutionary was one of those given the invitation from Thing and the evolved Moloids.